NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 Keep in mind that when asking AI for help with styling, you may need to supply your `HTML` code so it knows which classes or IDs you have used.

 - Be specific in each step about which elements you want to style when asking AI for assistance.
+- Keep in mind the steps below are all suggestions, feel free to customize the asks and or add your own to breate an awesome looking responsize login form

 1. **Ask AI for a CSS Reset**: To ensure your form looks consistent across different browsers, you can ask AI: "What is a basic CSS reset, and how can I use it in my project?"
 Make sure to include that you are looking to reset your margin, padding, and box styles.